-- 1. Remove all food from the refrigerator.

-- 2. Unplug the refrigerator.

-- 3. Clean it, rinse well and dry.

-- Tape rubber or wood blocks to the tops of both doors to prop them open far enough for air to get in.
+- 1. Remove all food from the refrigerator. - 2.
+If your refrigerator has an automatic ice maker: - Turn off the water supply to the ice maker at least one day ahead of time. - When the last load of ice drops, turn off the ice maker.
+Make sure all ice is dispensed out of the ice maker mechanism. - 3.
+Unplug the refrigerator. - 4.
+Clean it, wipe well, and dry. - 5.
+Tape rubber or wood blocks to the tops of both doors to prop them open far enough for air to get in.
 This stops odor and mold from building up.